Cos dEstournel Château 1a

 Cos d'Estournel 1918 92p

-I tasted in November 2018.
-It is very elegant and refined with a sophisticated touch.
+I tasted it in November 2018.
+It is exquisite and refined with a sophisticated touch.
 Light on the palate, and it tastes better than it is on the nose.
 There's nothing to be disappointed about here, as this wine still keeps well for its age.
 Chateau bottled.

 1918 6